sourav11b/Custom_LBP/README.md

 create a cassandra cluster with two datacenters having **three nodes each** .

-run the `/fiserv-Custom-LBP-DCFailover/src/main/resources/cyclist_semi_pro.cql` file to generate your schema and load some smaple data. please change the datacenters names in the replication factor creation command to what your cassandra setup has.
+run the contents of `/fiserv-Custom-LBP-DCFailover/src/main/resources/cyclist_semi_pro.cql`  file, from Datastax Studio or cqlsh console, to generate your schema and load some smaple data. please change the datacenters names in the replication factor creation command to match your cassandra setup.

-please make sure to retain the replciation factor of three.
+please make sure to retain the replication factor of three.

 ## configuration